Maurice Sendak: Personal life

 Sendak mentioned in a September 2008 article in The New York Times that he was gay and had lived with his partner, psychoanalyst Eugene David Glynn (February 25, 1926 – May 15, 2007), for 50 years before Glynn's death in May 2007.
 Revealing that he never told his parents, he said, "All I wanted was to be straight so my parents could be happy.
 They never, never, never knew."
-Sendak's relationship with Glynn had been mentioned by other writers before (e.g., Tony Kushner in 2003) and Glynn's 2007 death notice had identified Sendak as his "partner of fifty years".
-After his partner's death, Sendak donated $1 million to the Jewish Board of Family and Children's Services in memory of Glynn, who had treated young people there.
-The gift will name a clinic for Glynn.
+Sendak's relationship with Glynn was referenced by other writers before (including Tony Kushner in 2003) and Glynn's 2007 death notice identified Sendak as his "partner of fifty years".
+After his partner's death, Sendak donated $1 million to the Jewish Board of Family and Children's Services in memory of Glynn, who treated young people there.
+The money will go to a clinic which is to be named for Glynn.

 Sendak was an atheist.
-In a 2011 interview, he stated that he did not believe in God and explained that he felt that religion, and belief in God, "must have made life much easier [for some religious friends of his].
+In a 2011 interview, he said that he did not believe in God and explained that he felt that religion, and belief in God, "must have made life much easier [for some religious friends of his].
 It's harder for us non-believers."

+In the early 1960s, Sendak lived in a basement apartment at 29 West 9th Street in Greenwich Village where he wrote and illustrated Wild Things.
+Later he had a nearby pied-à-terre at 40 Fifth Avenue where he worked and stayed occasionally after moving full-time to Ridgefield, Connecticut.

+He said: "I don't really believe that the kid I was has grown up into me.
+He still exists somewhere in the most graphic, plastic, physical way for me.
+I have tremendous concern for, and interest in, him.
+I try to communicate with him all the time.
+One of my worst fears is losing contact."